vincentndo/Mini_Places_Challenge/README.md

 # Mini Places Challenge

-Due: Wednesday, Mar 8, 2017, 11:55pm
+Due: Wednesday, Apr 22, 2018, 11:59pm

-This is Homework 2 for Computer Vision (CS 280) at UC Berkeley.
+This is Homework 4 for Computer Vision (CS 280) at UC Berkeley.

 The assignment is to build and train a scene classifier for images.
 The dataset we'll use is the MIT Mini Places dataset,